30587 - DATA-DRIVEN ANALYSIS AND DECISION-MAKING IN BUSINESS

 - Learn how to use and apply data in realistic business contexts

-- Improve your ability to diagnose business problems, offer appropriate solutions and generate innovative opportunities.
+- Improve their ability to diagnose business problems, offer appropriate solutions, and generate innovative opportunities.

 - Adopt a more structured approach to identify the sources of uncertainty, imagine different actions to be implemented under possible future scenarios

 - Assess what data would be useful to make a more informed decision

 - Adopt a proper language to describe decisions and distinguish strategies, scenarios, and outcomes

 - Analyze data in business contexts approaches for choosing appropriate metrics and analytical methods

 - Derive business insights and predictions from data, elaborate and interpret data to inform quality decision-making